The Exclusionary Rule States That

 Q: Does the exclusionary rule apply to all types of evidence?

 A: While the exclusionary rule primarily focuses on evidence obtained in violation of constitutional rights, the precise scope of its applicability can be complex and fact-dependent.
-For example, certain types of evidence might be admissible even if obtained illegally, depending on applicable exceptions.
+Here's one way to look at it: certain types of evidence might be admissible even if obtained illegally, depending on applicable exceptions.

 Q: What remedies are available if my rights are violated during a police investigation?